UNFmontreal/Dcm2Bids/README.md

 `dcm2bids` reorganises NIfTI files from [dcm2niix][dcm2niix-github] into the [Brain Imaging Data Structure][bids] (BIDS).

+This is a DCAN Labs fork of the software dcm2bids created by Christophe Bedetti located [here](https://github.com/cbedetti/Dcm2Bids)

 Before using this software, learn more about BIDS:

 - read the BIDS [specifications][bids-spec] and the [paper][bids-nature]